17 Different Types of Snakes in Nebraska

 They’ll coil up, stink, or dung on themselves, flop onto their backs, and stick their tongue out their mouths after spreading their baby-sized hood and trying to grow.

-When these types of snakes in Nebraska play dead, they gaze about before stopping.
+When these snakes in Nebraska play dead, they gaze about before stopping.

 These snakes specialize in toads.
 They devour various animals but prefer toads and amphibians.
 Starting newborn hognoses in captivity is challenging.